tezedge/tezedge/README.md

 ### Running node with `cargo run`

 To run the node manually, you need to first build it from the source code.
-The path to the Tezos lib must be provided as an environment variable `LD_LIBRARY_PATH`.
+The path to the Tezos lib must be provided as an environment variable `LD_LIBRARY_PATH` (for macOS, `DYLD_LIBRARY_PATH`).
 It is required by the `protocol-runner`.
 When put together, the node can be run, for example, like this:
 ```
 cargo build --release